Kike Boula

-Enrique "Kike" Boula Senobua (born 17 July 1993) is an Equatorial Guinean professional footballer who plays as a forward for Liga Nacional club Futuro Kings FC and the Equatorial Guinea national team.
+Enrique "Kike" Boula Senobua (born 17 July 1993) is an Equatoguinean professional footballer who plays as a forward for División de Honor Andaluza club Polideportivo Almería.
+He won 30 caps with the Equatorial Guinea national team.

 Club career

 Born in Malabo, Boula graduated from UD Almería's youth setup.
 He made his senior debuts with the reserves in the 2011–12 campaign, in Segunda División B.

 In the 2013 summer Boula joined another reserve team, RCD Mallorca B in Tercera División.
 On 11 July 2015 he signed for Linares Deportivo, newly promoted to the third level.
 In summer 2016, he signed with Greek Football League club Kissamikos.
 On 23 June 2017, after being released, he signed for Xanthi.

+On 17 July 2025, Boula signed for Polideportivo Almería.

 International career

 On 3 January 2015 Boula was included in Esteban Becker's Equatorial Guinea 23-men list for the 2015 Africa Cup of Nations.
 Four days later he made his full international debut, coming on as a second half substitute in a 1–1 friendly draw against Cape Verde.